shreshtashetty/weatherApp/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-How to use to code:
+How to use this repository:

 1. Navigate to the folder where MongoDB has been installed and fire up mongod.exe and mongo.exe in that order.